A stochastic perturbation approach to nonlinear bifurcating problems: Introduction

-When dealing with such bifurcation problems in engineering contexts, to properly model the real-life physical behavior it is fundamental to keep into consideration the relevance of the intrinsic uncertainty in the parameters measurements, which could lead to significant evaluation errors in case of non-uniqueness.
-Indeed, in such cases, even small parameter variations can lead to qualitatively different solutions, making it essential to account for parameter uncertainty in the modeling process.
-This is distinct from the numerical challenges in computing bifurcation diagrams themselves - while continuation methods can effectively map out the solution branches for known parameter values, they do not inherently address how parameter uncertainty affects the physical system's behavior.
-According to this, stochastic approaches incorporating uncertainty quantification techniques have in general been proposed in the standard setting in \cite{CrisovanModelOrderReduction2019, VenturiWeightedReducedOrder2019a, CarereWeightedPODreductionApproach2021}, leading to the formulation of the bifurcation problem in stochastic PDEs, defined as a ``noisy version" of the deterministic one \cite{Arnold1992}.
-Indeed, by considering the parameters characterizing the physics of the system as a source of uncertainty (boundary conditions, physical parameters, and geometry), the stochastic PDEs inherently incorporate the characteristic randomness typical of real-world scenarios.
-The importance of such a research line is confirmed by the recent work \cite{KuehnUncertaintyQuantificationAnalysis2024}, where the authors investigate the statistical properties of the random bifurcation points for the Allen–Cahn equation.
+{Bifurcations have been identified also in the context of stochastic PDEs \cite{Arnold1992, CrisovanModelOrderReduction2019, VenturiWeightedReducedOrder2019a, CarereWeightedPODreductionApproach2021}, which allow in principle a more realistic modeling of physical systems.} Indeed, by considering the parameters characterizing the physics of the system as a source of uncertainty (boundary conditions, physical parameters, and geometry), the stochastic PDEs inherently incorporate the characteristic randomness typical of real-world scenarios.
+The importance of such a research line is confirmed by the recent work \cite{KuehnUncertaintyQuantificationAnalysis2024}, where the authors investigate the statistical properties of the \textit{stochastic bifurcation} points for the Allen-Cahn equation.

-The objective of the present work is to propose a stochastic-perturbation framework for a detailed and computationally affordable analysis of bifurcating phenomena, aiming at enabling the characterization of the solution branches of the deterministic problem without any prior knowledge on the solution manifold.
-The idea is to capture the dynamics of the deterministic bifurcation diagram through perturbations of the parameters.
-Indeed, as underlined before, while existing numerical methodologies enable a strictly local analysis around the bifurcation point, this approach offers an additional tool to recover the solutions' behavior without requiring any a priori knowledge of branch locations or extensive parameter space exploration.

-Specifically, we are interested in the capability of the Polynomial Chaos (PC) \cite{Sudret2008, Xiu2003} surrogate model to both recognize the bifurcating behavior and obtain accurate information on the branches' evolution in the parametric space.
-PC has indeed become increasingly prominent in stochastic computations to properly model the stochastic parameters in PDEs.
-By treating pivotal parameters as random variables, PC yields probability density functions (PDFs) linked with the quantities of interest of the system, which can be computed via Kernel Density Estimation (KDE) \cite{silverman2018density}.
-As such, both the propagation of stochastic terms through the equations and the peculiar properties of the PC expansion furnish insights into the properties of the solution, facilitating its investigation from a statistical standpoint.